 If rust is just starting to nibble away at a pipe outside your home, you can stop it in its tracks.
 The trick is to paint over it to contain the rust and stop letting it feed on the metal.
 But before you do that, you’ll want to get rid of as much of the rust as you possibly can.

 - Wire brushes can be used to scrub the rust away.
 These particular brushes look something like a toothbrush.
 This takes some serious elbow grease, but it doesn’t involve any chemicals at all.
 It will ultimately work just as well as using a chemical rust-remover.
-Supply Guru 3-Piece Cleaning Brush Detailing Wire Brush Set (check prices at Amazon).
+The Supply Guru 3-Piece Wire Brush Detailing Set is a great option.

 - Fine Sandpaper.
 Sandpaper will take off light rust, or help create a very smooth painting surface after the wire brush has done its work.

 - Combination.
 You could use a wire brush to get off most of the rust, then use a chemical rust remover for the last step.
 Some people feel this is necessary for some jobs, where one method alone might not do the whole trick.